damianhakert/damianhakert.github.io/source/posts/2017-02-16-how-is-team-member-1-doing.html.md

 author:
 author_gitlab:
 author_twitter:
-categories:
+categories: inside GitLab
-image_title: '/images/blogimages/how-is-team-member-1-doing/team-member-1.png' # or other image
+image_title: '/images/blogimages/how-is-team-member-1-doing/team-member-1.jpg'
-description:
+description: "People asked how team-member-1 is doing after we overcame the DB incident.
+We're here to tell you that!"
 ---

 The person that gave the unfortunate command to [delete our primary database](/2017/02/01/gitlab-dot-com-database-incident/) was not only on our minds but also of other people.